Mission and vision

-The APH research institute is leaded by APH Board of Directors consisting three members representing both locations of Amsterdam UMC and the Faculties of Behavioural and Movement Sciences and Bèta Sciences of VU Amsterdam.
+The APH research institute is led by three directors who represent both locations of Amsterdam UMC and the Faculties of Behavioural and Movement Sciences and Beta Sciences of VU Amsterdam.
 Daily operation of the research institute are delegated to the APH Support staff.
 The organizational structure of the research institute is depicted in the organogram.

 APH Board of Directors

 External Advisory Board

 The External Advisory Board provides guidance on the overall strategy of the research institute including the viability of existing research programs or the need for new research programs.
 Members were selected on their administrative, academic and/or policy experience deemed relevant to the adopted broad definition of Public Health research.
 Members have no direct interest in the research institute.